jinglou/jinglou.github.io/README.md

 ## Welcome
->This repository is for some website materials.
+>This repository is for some website materials, http://jinglou.github.io

 >My personal website please see http://www.loujing.com